Toric varieties with isolated singularity and smooth normalization: Introduction

-The aim of this work is the study of toric varieties with isolated singularity at the origin admitting smooth normalization, based on their semigroup classification.
-More precisely, we give a prenormal form for the semigroup $S \subset \mathbb{Z}^s$ of a toric variety $X(S)$ of dimension $s$ in $\mathbb{C}^p$, with isolated singularity at the origin and smooth normalization, according to its embedding dimension (Theorem \ref{global} for toric surfaces and Theorem \ref{global-s-p} for toric varieties of higher dimension).
-With these hypothesis, we prove that $p \geq 2s$ (Proposition \ref{embedding}) and for $p=2s$ we get a complete classification of the semigroup $S$ (Theorem \ref{global-2s}).
 In particular, we prove that a toric surface $X(S)$ in $\mathbb{C}^4$ has isolated singularity and smooth normalization if and only if $S$ is generated by the set $\{(1,0),(\lambda, 1),(0,n),(0,m) \}$ with $\lambda, n,m \in \mathbb{N}$ with $gcd(n,m)=1$.
-Moreover, motivated by \cite{Rie2}, we also provide a set of generators of the ideal $I_S$ defining $X(S)$, using the classical process of successive division of $n$ and $m$.
+Based on this normal form of the semigroup, we also provide a set of generators of the ideal $I_S$ defining $X(S)$, using the classical process of successive division of $n$ and $m$.
+Our motivation was the work of Riemenschneider in \cite{Rie2} on the study of normal toric surfaces.
 It is well known that for affine normal toric varieties, the semigroup can be given as $S = {\check{\sigma}} \cap \mathbb{Z}^s$, where $\check{\sigma} \subset \mathbb{R}^s$ is the dual of a strongly convex cone $\sigma \subset \mathbb{R}^s$.
-In particular, for normal toric surfaces, there is a normal form for $\sigma$, that is, there exist $p>0$ and $0 \leq q < p$ co-prime integers such that $\sigma$ is generated by the vectors $e_2$ and $pe_1 - qe_2$, where $\{e_1, e_2\}$ are the vectors of the canonical basis of $\mathbb{R}^2$.
+Moreover there exist $p>0$ and $0 \leq q < p$ co-prime integers such that $\sigma$ is generated by the vectors $e_2$ and $pe_1 - qe_2$, where $\{e_1, e_2\}$ are the vectors of the canonical basis of $\mathbb{R}^2$.
 Many geometrical, topological and algebraic properties of $X(S)$ can be described by the combinatorics coming from this normal form.
 Riemenschneider in \cite{Rie2} explicitly calculates a set of minimal generators for the ideal $I_S$ of a normal toric surface $X(S)$, using a process of division by continued fractions of $p/(p-q)$.

-This article combines tools from the global theory of toric varieties with the local theory of singular map-germs.
-From the local point of view, our main references were \cite{EleniceCidinha1} and \cite{EleniceCidinha2}.
-In the first paper, the authors classify parameterized monomial surfaces $f : (\mathbb{C}^2,0) \to (\mathbb{C}^4,0)$ that are $\mathcal{A}$-finitely determined, where $\mathcal{A}$ is the group of change of coordinates in source and target.
-In \cite{EleniceCidinha2}, they obtain a general form for $\mathcal{A}$-finitely determined monomial map-germs $f: (\mathbb{C}^s,0) \to (\mathbb{C}^p,0)$ with $p \geq 2s$.
 See also \cite{RGBT, DanielMartinez, ES} for recent results related to this work.